 The Bridge Gate on the 3rd floor

-The train tracks and platforms are located on the 2nd floor of the station building between the 1st floor and 3rd floor concourses.
+Platforms 1-11 are located on the 2nd floor of the station building between the 1st floor and 3rd floor concourses.
+Platforms 21-24 are in the Umekita underground area.

 The view over the tracks from the 3rd Floor Bridge Concourse